Judee Sill: Personal life and death

-Sill's personal life was turbulent, and she was affected by the early deaths of her father, mother and brother.
+Sill's personal life was turbulent, and she was affected by the early deaths of her father, mother, and brother.
 Sill said she had been married twice, saying in interviews that she was briefly married either during or just after high school to a classmate, that her parents had the marriage annulled, and that he later died in a rafting accident.
 A friend wrote that she claimed to have married her robbery partner as a teenager.
 Sill's second marriage was to Robert Maurice "Bob" Harris on April 27, 1966, in Clark County, Nevada.
 They divorced in 1972.
-She married Samir Ben Taieb Kamoun, a Tunisian actor, mime, and Charlie Chaplin impersonator, on January 24, 1979, in Clark County, Nevada.

 Sill was bisexual.
 Her romance with the singer-songwriter JD Souther, along with the novel The Last Temptation of Christ, inspired her song "Jesus Was a Cross Maker".
 Souther later wrote the song "Something in the Dark" about her.
 She had a long-term relationship with the poet David Omer Bearden, who contributed lyrics to Heart Food and toured and performed with her; Sill dedicated Heart Food to him.
 As Asylum's first published artist, Sill also had a close friendship with David Geffen, and wrote "David Geffen, I love you" in the sleeve for her first album.
 Their relationship soured after comments she made in frustration about not receiving enough promotion for her second UK tour.

 After a series of car accidents and a failed back surgery, Sill struggled with drug addiction and dropped out of the music scene.
 She died of a drug overdose, or "acute cocaine and codeine intoxication", on November 23, 1979, at her apartment on Morrison Street in North Hollywood.
 The Los Angeles coroner ruled her death a suicide, taking into account a note found near her body, but some who knew her have contended that the note, which reportedly contained "a meditation on rapture, the hereafter, and the innate mystery of life", was not a suicide note but rather a diary entry or song concept.
 Her ashes were scattered into the Pacific Ocean after a ceremony organized by a few close friends at the Self-Realization Fellowship in Pacific Palisades, Los Angeles.
 By the time of Sill's death, she had become so obscure that no obituary was published, and for many years, a number of her friends were unaware she had died.
 The New York Times belatedly published an obituary of Sill in 2020, as part of their "Overlooked No More" series of notable historic people whose deaths had gone unreported by the Times.